In This Article

 How Undisclosed Debt Monitoring Closes the Gap

-Undisclosed Debt Monitoring (UDM) provides continuous surveillance of borrower credit files between application and closing.
-Instead of a single credit snapshot, UDM sends daily alerts when new inquiries or trade lines appear, when significant balance changes occur, or when a borrower's DTI ratio shifts materially.
+Undisclosed Debt Monitoring provides continuous surveillance of borrower credit files between application and closing.
+Instead of a single credit snapshot, monitoring sends daily alerts when new inquiries or trade lines appear, when significant balance changes occur, or when a borrower's debt-to-income ratio shifts materially.

-Equifax's UDM product, integrated into platforms like First American's FraudGUARD, provides proactive notifications that let lenders address issues before closing rather than discovering them in post-closing QC.
+Equifax's Undisclosed Debt Monitoring product, integrated into platforms like First American's FraudGUARD, provides proactive notifications that let lenders address issues before closing rather than discovering them in post-closing quality control.
 The risk score updates dynamically throughout the origination process.

-DU Version 12.0 created a direct incentive to adopt UDM-style tools.
-Loans that receive an Approve/Eligible recommendation now qualify for enforcement relief on undisclosed non-mortgage debt.
+Desktop Underwriter Version 12.0 created a direct incentive to adopt these tools.
+Loans that receive an Approve and Eligible recommendation now qualify for enforcement relief on undisclosed non-mortgage debt.
 If a borrower takes on a car loan or credit card debt between application and closing, the lender gets representation and warranty protection.
-Mortgage-related undisclosed debt (HELOCs, second liens) is excluded.
+Mortgage-related undisclosed debt like HELOCs and second liens is excluded.

 AI-Powered Fraud Detection in Mortgage Lending Software